TEDxAuckland/tedx-auckland-site/src/_posts/2019-03-06-what-does-too-touristy-mean.md

 #### So, how should we be good tourists?

-When you think of a place as being “too touristy”, what does this means to you?
+When you think of a place as being “too touristy”, what does this mean to you?
 I have touched on some of the negative aspects of tourism, but being a tourist in itself is not something to be viewed as negative.
 Traveling for pleasure should be encouraged as it brings a lot of meaningful experiences, despite the downfalls.

 My advice?
 Be open to new experiences, increase your tolerance towards other tourists, have cultural sensitivity, and some knowledge of the area - as this can help you to become a good tourist.
 If you generalise tourism as being negative and forget to identify some of the positive aspects, you can miss out on some truly memorable experiences.